Robert Walpole: Legacy

 10 Downing Street represents another part of Walpole's legacy.
 George II offered this home to Walpole as a personal gift in 1732, but Walpole accepted it only as the official residence of the First Lord of the Treasury, taking up his residence there on 22 September 1735.
-His immediate successors did not always reside in Number 10 (preferring their larger private residences) but the home has nevertheless become established as the official residence of the prime minister (in his or her capacity as First Lord of the Treasury).
+His immediate successors did not always reside in Number 10 (preferring their larger private residences), but the home has nevertheless become established as the official residence of the prime minister (in his or her capacity as First Lord of the Treasury).

 Walpole has attracted attention from heterodox economists as a pioneer of protectionist policies, in the form of tariffs and subsidies to woollen manufacturers.
 As a result, the industry became Britain's primary export, enabling the country to import the raw materials and food that fueled the industrial revolution.

 Walpole is immortalised in St Stephen's Hall, where he and other notable Parliamentarians look on at visitors to Parliament.

-Walpole built Houghton Hall in Norfolk as his country seat.
+Walpole rebuilt Houghton Hall in Norfolk as his country seat.
 He also left behind a collection of art which he had assembled during his career.
 His grandson, the 3rd Earl of Orford, sold many of the works in this collection to the Russian Empress Catherine II in 1779.
-This collection – then regarded as one of the finest in Europe – now lies in the State Hermitage Museum in Saint Petersburg, Russia.
-In 2013 the Hermitage loaned the collection to Houghton for display following the original William Kent hanging plan, recently discovered at Houghton.
+This collection – then regarded as one of the finest in Europe – now lies in the Hermitage Museum in Saint Petersburg, Russia.
+In 2013 the Hermitage loaned the collection to Houghton for display, following the original William Kent hanging plan, which had been recently discovered at Houghton.

 The nursery rhyme "Who Killed Cock Robin?" may allude to the fall of Walpole, who carried the popular nickname "Cock Robin".

-(Contemporaries satirized the Walpole regime as the "Robinocracy" or as the "Robinarchy").
+(Contemporaries satirised the Walpole regime as the "Robinocracy" or as the "Robinarchy".)

-Various locations are named after Walpole including: Walpole Street in Wolverhampton, England; and the towns of Walpole, Massachusetts (founded in 1724), and Orford, New Hampshire (incorporated in 1761) in the United States.
+Various locations are named after Walpole, including Walpole Street in Wolverhampton, England; and the towns of Walpole, Massachusetts (founded in 1724), and Orford, New Hampshire (incorporated in 1761) in the United States.